Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: The coupled dipolar-quadrupolar RPA response functions

 \section{The coupled dipolar-quadrupolar RPA response functions}

 The $H$-$T$ multipolar phase boundaries which we intend to investigate are most conveniently determined by following the line of singularities for the collective RPA susceptibilities in the $H$-$T$ plane that marks the onset of long range order.
 It is also essential to obtain an understanding of the field and temperature dependence of the coexisting magnetic and quadrupolar order parameters inside the ordered region as may be obtained within the molecular field approximation (MFA) discussed in Sec.~\ref{sec:OP}.
+The determination of phase boundaries is much simpler with the former method and in fact will be carried out analytically within the quasi-quartet model.
+It is also possible but more time consuming within the MFA by solving the selfconsistent equation for the order parameters (Eq.~(\ref{eq:MFOP})) searching numerically for the temperature where they vanish.
+Within numerical accuracy both methods give the same result and we prefer the former involving the RPA susceptibilities in the para-phase.

 For nonzero molecular field $\bH$ all CEF levels (Kramers doublets) are split leaving only singlets.
 In this case the static homogeneous single-site (non-interacting) response function for multipole operators $X_\al$ acting on the CEF states may be written as